-James D. Vigneau, SPHR, Director, Vigneau Management Consultants, B.S., UCSF, is a lecturer and consultant with over 15 years of experience in the Human Resource field, assisting companies with the development of their Human Resource systems.
+James D. Vigneau, SPHR, Human Resources Executive for VIAM Manufacturing, Inc., B.S., USF, is a lecturer and consultant with over 20 years of experience in the Human Resource field, assisting companies with the development of their Human Resource systems.

-Patricia Doherty, CCP Principal, Doherty & Associates, is a Human Resource consultant with expertise in compensation and benefits administration, and Human Resource Management systems.
+Patricia Doherty, CCP

+Principal, Doherty & Associates, is a Human Resource consultant with expertise in compensation and benefits administration, and Human Resource Management systems.

-Carol Jaramillo, Personnel Director, Casio PhoneMate, Inc. Ms. Jaramillo is a corporate Human Resource officer with considerable experience and expertise in HR Management.
+Carol Jaramillo, SPHR, Personnel Director, Casio PhoneMate, Inc. Ms. Jaramillo is a corporate Human Resource officer with considerable experience and expertise in HR Management.